 - Firstly, Once you experience loose stools/diarrhea, add up the total daily dose and reduce the number of tablets by approximately 25%.
 Secondly, If your total daily dose was 10 tablets then 25% of this is 2.5 tablets.
 Thirdly, You should round up to 3 and take 7 tablets throughout the day.

 - When you experience loose stools again, add up the daily dose, reduce by 25% again.

-- When you get down to the number of tablets you require of Magnesium Glycinate tablets you will take this amount, ensure you take several at bedtime.
+- In conclusion, When you get down to the number of tablets you require of Magnesium Glycinate tablets you will take this amount and ensure you take several at bedtime.